The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Data: The IMACS Cluster Building Survey

-Seeing conditions ranged from $0\farcs5 - 1\farcs0$ in \J\ and $0\farcs3 - 0\farcs9$ in \K band with median values around $0\farcs55$ in both.
-As FourStar pixels are 0\farcs16, the point-spread-function (PSF) is well-sampled in all but one image, where it is mildly under-sampled.
-As our final results are robust to PSF selection (see below), the following analysis was not modified for this field.
+Seeing ranged from 0\farcs5--1\farcs0 in $J$ and 0\farcs3--0\farcs9 in $K_{\rm s}$ with median values near 0\farcs55 in both bands.
+Since FourStar pixels are 0\farcs16, the point-spread-function (PSF) is well-sampled in all but one image, where it is mildly under-sampled.
+As we will show, our results are robust to PSF selection, so no analyses were modified for this field.